nutellayan/cwWorld/use-cases/use-case-19.md

-# USE CASE: 19 Access Population Information for a Specific District
+# USE CASE: 19 Report listing all capital cities in a region organized by population size

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I need access to the population information for a particular district.
-This will enable me to gather demographic insights and perform analyses related to the population distribution within the chosen district.
+*As an employee, I want to generate a report listing all capital cities in a region organized by population size.*

 ### Scope